What are Bulimia, Anorexia, & Eating Disorders?

 Binge Eating Disorder

 Binge eating disorder is an illness that is characterized by episodes of binge eating.
-Unlike people with bulimia, those binge-eating disorders do not use compensatory behaviors to negate the consumption.
+Unlike people with bulimia, those with binge-eating disorders do not use compensatory behaviors to negate the consumption.
 As a result, many people with binge-eating disorder are overweight or obese.
 Binge eating disorder affects both females and males at a similar rate.
 Binge eating disorder includes the following signs and symptoms.
-4

 - Feelings of guilt, embarrassment, and self-disgust related to binges.